Productores de Música de España: Singles

-Streaming certifications were instituted in November 2013 at Gold for 4,000,000 streams and Platinum for 8,000,000. and run until January 2015, when they were merged with the digital downloads certification, at the same time raising the equivalent certification levels to 5,000,000 and 10,000,000.
+Streaming only certifications were instituted in November 2013 at Gold for 4,000,000 streams and Platinum for 8,000,000 and run until January 2015, when they were merged with the digital downloads certification.
+At the same time, the equivalent certification levels were raised to 5,000,000 and 10,000,000.
 From 2018, the streaming equivalent levels are no longer listed.

 Music DVDs

-Note that in the table below are the certification-levels, when the program of Gold and Platinum is operated under Promusicae.
+In the table below are the certification-levels, when the program of Gold and Platinum is operated under Promusicae.

 Piracy

 As a member of International Federation of the Phonographic Industry (IFPI), one of Promusicae's main purposes is to lobby for tougher intellectual property laws to stop music copyright violations.

 Promusicae has monitored P2P networks gathering data about its users downloading music.
 In April 2005, Promusicae claimed that they were monitoring the Kazaa P2P network and they had sent "messages" containing warnings and legal threats to more than 10,000 users.
 In early 2008, Promusicae started a judicial process against Telefónica, the biggest Spanish Internet service provider, demanding that personal data of Kazaa users they monitored should be handed over to Promusicae, so they can start suing them.
 The Promusicae v.
 Telefónica case continued until the European Court of Justice ruled that Telefónica did not have an obligation to hand user data over to Promusicae.

 In June 2008, Promusicae sued Pablo Soto, developer of Manolito P2P, Blubster, and Piolet.
-Promusicae claimed that Pablo Soto was engaging in unfair competition and demanded 13 million euros in damages.
+Promusicae claimed that Pablo Soto was engaging in unfair competition and demanded €13 million in damages.

 Promusicae is one of the founders of La Coalición de Creadores e Industrias de Contenidos, a group of companies whose mission is changing Spanish law to be able to prosecute file-sharing.